dylski/loki/README.md

 and genetic *keys*.
 Their *keys* are used to unlock energy from the envorinment.

-Cells unlock energy through a simple *Lock and Key* mechanism.
-Each cell has three unique *keys* (simply three floats) and each grid location has three *locks* (also three floats).
+Agents unlock energy through a simple *Lock and Key* mechanism.
+Each agent has three unique *key* values and each grid location has three *lock* values.
-The compaibility between a cell's keys and their environment's locks determines the amount of energy they extract at each time step.
+The compaibility between an agent's keys and their location's locks determines the energy they extract at each time step.
 The environment's locks can slow evolve over time.

-A cell spwans a mutated child into a neighbouring location once its energy reaches a repoduction threshold.
+An agent spwans a mutated child into a neighbouring location once its energy reaches a repoduction threshold.
 The parent's energy is shared equally between the two.
 Colour mutation is minimal so related cells can be identified by similarity of colour.

+Go to [Loki](http://www.alifeonpi.com/loki.html) for more details.

 ## Installing
 Runs nicely on a Raspberry Pi, using Python3 and PyGame.